 Form W-2C - Corrected Wage and Tax Statement

 W-2 corrections can only be made via paper and must be reported by filing Form W-2C, not Form K-5.
-Only submit Form W-2C if it has been submitted to the employee.
+Only submit W-2C's if it has been submitted to the employee.